--40+ rounds of quality ammunition.
+-40-60 rounds of quality ammunition.
 40 rounds is the bare minimum if you are already zeroed.
-If you are not zeroed or if you want to stay afterwards and bang some steel on your own, I would recommend bringing 100-200 rds.
-Spotting and additional help will be available to you.
+If you are not zeroed or if you want to stay afterward and bang some steel on your own, I would recommend bringing more.
+Spotting and additional coaching will be available to you.

 Long-range shooting is a lot of fun but not everyone has had the luxury of getting professional training to shoot out to 1000 yards and beyond.
 NETT will host some intro to precision rifle classes that will cover the basics of long-range shooting for those who want to join but may not be confident in their abilities.
 This is by FAR the best deal in the Metroplex.
 You will not find any other course that can get you shooting this far, this fast, and is this affordable.

 We can guarantee you will get hits all the way out to 1000yds, and if your equipment is capable, you will get on steel out to 1200yds and even 1500yds or a Mile.

 The vast majority of students have never shot past 200yds and they routinely get 1st-round hits @ 1000yds.

 The course will cover everything you need to know to start shooting at distance as well as more in-depth wind reading strategies and techniques.
 The wind is the #1 cause of misses at long-range so there is added emphasis on that.
 This course also goes more in-depth on using the Ballistic Solver and truing it at extended ranges for increased hit probability.